2. Calculating your medical fee

 This can lead to doctors seeing more than ten patients per hour – that is, doctors spending a maximum of six minutes per patient.
-Taking into account the time required to call the patient from the wait room, to walk to the consultation room and to write notes post-consultation, not much time is left for the actual consultation!
+Taking into account the time required to call the patient from the waiting room, to walk to the consultation room and to write notes post-consultation, not much time is left for the actual consultation.

 We understand that this model of care can be unpleasant for the patient, and can also be dangerous.

 At Albert Road General Practice we have no interest in providing five-minute consultations.
 We prefer to take our time with each patient to ensure they are heard and cared for appropriately.
 In order to provide this high quality of care, like all other “private billing” practices, we charge a fee above the Medicare rebate.
 The difference between the total fee amount and the Medicare rebate amount is known as the ‘gap’, which is your out-of-pocket cost that is charged at the end of your consultation.